Skip to content

 A temporary, fully working environment created automatically for a pull request.
 Requires app.json.
 See Review Apps.

-The ownership boundary for apps and add-ons.
+The ownership boundary for apps, add-ons, and sandboxes.
 Members get access at the level you grant them.
 See Teams and Access.